 Whether you need a driver’s license, a non-driver’s license photo ID, or want to register your new car, all roads lead to the DMV (Department of Motor Vehicles).
+Learn what you can do at the DMV here.

 Each U.S. state has their own DMV system.
 Sometimes they call it by a different name such as the Motor Vehicle Commission in New Jersey, the Texas Department of Public Safety, or the Florida Department of Highway Safety and Motor Vehicles.
 While the names of the DMV may be different from state to state, what you can rely upon is this: if a vehicle or driving is involved, then a visit to the DMV is certainly in your future.

-Common functions of the DMV:
+Common Functions of the DMV:

 - Administer vision tests and written tests for driver’s licenses